SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 As you can observe if you try to go to http://192.168.42.42, there is nothing live.

-It's the expected behavior for now as we just replaced the application process by the process manager one.
-We have a superb process manager up and running but no more application.
+It's the expected behavior for now as we just replaced the application process by the process supervisor one.
+We have a superb process supervisor up and running but no more application.

 To remedy to this situation, we will prepare the starting scripts for `S6` and copy